 Alan Hart was one of those.
-He saw some of the Israeli-Arab wars up close and personal, including front line reporting from the Suez Canal when the British intervened.
-The year was 1967, when I was heading from Berkshire School to NC State, on the front end of my travels.
+He saw some of the Israeli-Arab wars up close and personal, including front-line reporting from the Suez Canal when the British intervened.
+The year was 1967 when I was heading from Berkshire School to NC State, on the front end of my travels.

 From his Obit in the Guardian (do read it):

-“While covering the six-day war between Israel and its Arab neighbours, Hart was the first television reporter to reach the Suez canal with the Israelis, following their advance through the Sinai desert.
+“While covering the six-day war between Israel and its Arab neighbors, Hart was the first television reporter to reach the Suez canal with the Israelis, following their advance through the Sinai desert.
 Hundreds of Egyptian prisoners of war were seen surrendering on camera.

 A year later, Hart achieved another first with his harrowing report of starving children in Biafra during the breakaway state’s war with Nigeria.
 His film filled all but the last two minutes of News at Ten and alerted the world to the humanitarian disaster.

 Switching to current affairs television, he reported for Panorama between 1970 and 1973 before dedicating the rest of his career to campaigning and writing about the Middle East.”

 In his later years, as book publishing (and book reading, including yours truly) was beginning its downturn due to the massive material on the internet, Alan mortgaged his house to publish his last book which unfortunately did not sell well as public interest had moved on.

 It was a bitter disappointment to take a big financial hit like that late in life, and one that made an impression on me that I will not forget now that I have crossed over into my 70s, and still find it hard to believe, where did the time go.